 Shaheen had to investigate the company's financial position in order to establish whether the company had enough assets to meet the claim and therefore decided to also submit a claim to the Diffuse Mesothelioma Payment Scheme which is a government Scheme of last resort for individuals who have been exposed to asbestos but are not able to trace an insurer.

 Shaheen was then advised that John's former employer's parent company had instructed solicitors and she therefore pressed the solicitors about the parent company and whether it had acquired the liabilities of Humber St Andrew's Engineering Company.
 John's case was urgent because he did not have any dependants and therefore it was very important that the case was settled as soon as possible.
-Eventually, in mid-September 2015 the solicitors confirmed that the parent company would meet any claims and therefore court proceedings were commenced in October 2015.
-Judgment for liability was entered in John's favour on 11 November 2015 and John accepted a six figure settlement offer on 14 December 2015.
+Eventually, the solicitors confirmed that the parent company would meet any claims and therefore court proceedings were commenced.
+Judgment for liability was entered in John's favour and John accepted a six figure settlement offer.

 John went on to say: